 No one likes to think someone would take something as personal as a stroller.
-I decided to write this post after the second report of an acquaintance whose stroller was stolen while they were on vacation at Disney.
+I decided to write this post after the second report of an acquaintance whose stroller was stolen while they were on vacation in Disney.
+Disney does a really great job at keeping people safe, but a lot of stollers look like a dozen others and it’s literally impossible for cast members to keep an eye on everything in the park.
+While theft of strollers and items on strollers is rare, it has been reported.

 Many people are reluctant to permanently customize their stroller for some reason.
 The only reason not to is if you’re hoping to cash out on reselling it or you just really want to keep a low profile.
 My opinion is that by the time I get done using our stroller, it’s going to be pretty beat up anyway so I see no reason not to.